astronomer/docs/software/access-airflow-database.md

 To finish creating and confirming your connection, enter the credentials from Step 7 into the `airflow_db` connection in the Airflow UI.

-If you want to store this connection and access it programmatically, you're also free to store it in a [Secret Backend](secrets-backend.md).
+If you want to store this connection and access it programmatically, you're also free to store it in a [secret backend](secrets-backend.md).

 ## What's next